Key takeaways

 The caveats matter, though, and it's easy to oversell this, so be precise:

 There's a second read here for Canadian founders specifically.
-If hiring into the US has become this volatile — a cost that a court can add or remove in the span of four days — then building the company's center of gravity in Canada, and hiring the engineer there, stops being a fallback and becomes a legitimate strategic option.
+If hiring into the US has become this volatile — a six-figure cost that has switched on and off three times in seven weeks — then building the company's center of gravity in Canada, and hiring the engineer there, stops being a fallback and becomes a legitimate strategic option.
 If that's on your table, the Canadian side has its own address and setup questions: which programs actually check a business address is covered in using a Canadian business address for visa applications, and the founder-immigration route specifically in the Start-Up Visa address question.

 Here's the thing worth sitting with.
-A court changed the cost of an H-1B hire by $100,000 in four days — struck down on June 8, back on June 12.
+In seven weeks the price of one H-1B hire moved by $100,000 three times — vacated on June 8, collectible again days later while an administrative stay held, and off the table again on July 24.
 That's the reality of building on top of visa policy: it's a variable you don't control, and it can move faster than your hiring plan.

 You can't fix that.
 What you can do is make sure the parts of your company that don't swing on a court docket are solid — the same logic we apply to AI vendor dependency, where access can be switched off by forces outside your control.
 Your registered business address is on the stable side of that line.
 No proclamation, no stay, no appellate panel changes where your company officially sits, where its mail lands, or which address your bank, your registry, and your tax authority have on file.
 What that address needs to be — and why your home address usually isn't it — is covered in what a registered business address actually requires.

 That's the layer worth getting right once, precisely because everything above it is in flux.
-Auteur runs a magazine for founders and a virtual office line underneath it: a real business address you control, while the immigration math keeps whipsawing.
-See how the virtual office works — and for a Canadian founder building the company's base at home, you can reserve a Toronto or Vancouver address.
+Auteur runs a magazine for founders and a U.S. virtual mailbox underneath it: a real business address you control, while the immigration math keeps whipsawing.
+See how the mailbox works — and if you want the address settled before anything else moves, you can reserve a U.S. business address.

 FAQ

 How much is the H-1B fee in 2026?
 There are two different numbers, and they're often conflated.
-The ordinary H-1B electronic registration fee is $215 per registration.
+The ordinary H-1B electronic registration fee is $215 per registration, and it isn't what this case is about.
 Separately, the September 2025 proclamation adds a $100,000 payment as an eligibility condition on new petitions for beneficiaries who are abroad and must be approved through a consulate.
-That $100,000 payment was struck down on June 8, 2026, reinstated on June 12, 2026, and — as of early July 2026 — is being collected again while the case is on appeal.
+That payment is not being collected: the agencies' implementation of it was vacated on June 8, 2026, and on July 24, 2026 the First Circuit refused to revive it while the government appeals.
+DHS says it will comply with the order — and that it still plans to collect if the block is later lifted.

 Who is exempt from the $100k H-1B fee?
 As a general matter, the payment does not hit existing valid H-1B visa holders, or petitions approved through a change of status, extension of stay, or amendment for someone already inside the US in valid status.
 It's aimed at new petitions where the person is outside the US and can only be approved via consular notification.
 Eligibility is specific to the case, so confirm with an immigration attorney.

 Is the $100k fee the same as the H-1B registration fee?
-No. The $215 registration fee is the long-standing electronic registration cost.
+No. The $215 registration fee is the electronic registration cost USCIS sets by rule under fee authority Congress wrote into the immigration statute.
 The $100,000 payment is a separate charge created by the September 2025 proclamation.
 They sit at different layers of the process and should be budgeted separately — collapsing them into "the H-1B fee" is where a lot of the confusion comes from.

 Can Canadians avoid the $100k fee with a TN visa?
 For eligible professions, yes — the USMCA TN classification is not subject to the $100,000 payment and has no lottery or cap.
 But TN only covers occupations on the USMCA designated list, requires temporary (nonimmigrant) intent, and isn't a path to permanent residence, so it's a distinct track rather than a universal H-1B substitute.